-The Washington Farm Bureau Legal and Education Foundation has been defending the rights of Washington’s farmers and ranchers and educating the public since 1920.
+The Washington Farm Bureau Legal Foundation has been defending the rights of Washington’s farmers and ranchers and educating the public since 2010.

 Washington Farm Bureau invites you to work with your neighbors to enhance the quality of life in your community and the unique ways agriculture touches our lives.
 Washington is one of the most abundant growing regions in the world, producing over 300 commodities!

 Did you know…

 - 96% of farms and ranches in Washington are family owned.

 - 67% of farms in Washington are under 50 acres.